cfenollosa/os-tutorial/02-bootsector-print/README.md

-On this example we are going to write each character of the "Hello" word into the register `al` (lower part of `ax`), the bytes `0x0e` into `ah` (the higher part of `ax`) and raise interrupt `0x10` which tells the machine to print on screen the contents of `ax`.
+On this example we are going to write each character of the "Hello" word into the register `al` (lower part of `ax`), the bytes `0x0e` into `ah` (the higher part of `ax`) and raise interrupt `0x10` which is a general interrupt for video services.

-`0x0e` on `ah` is necessary to indicate tty mode.
+`0x0e` on `ah` tells the video interrupt that the actual function we want to run is to 'write the contents of `al` in tty mode`.

 We will set tty mode only once though in the real world we cannot be sure that the contents of `ah` are constant.
 Some other